-The Chief Executive, in consultation with the Chair and Company Secretary will determine whether, and when to report any instances of suspected fraud to the Police and/or the Housing Regulator, taking account of the potential risk to the reputation of both Freebridge and the housing sector.
+The Chief Executive, in consultation with the Company Secretary will determine whether, and when to report any instances of suspected fraud to the Police and/or the Housing Regulator, taking account of the potential risk to the reputation of both Freebridge and the housing sector.
+If it is determined that a report should be made to the Police and/or the Housing Regulator, the Chair will be informed in advance of the report being made.
 Any cases of fraud, corruption or bribery that are found to be proven will be entered into Freebridge's Fraud Register and reported to the Audit and Risk Committee and to the Board.
 All losses from proven fraudulent activity shall be reported to the Regulator on an annual basis in the form determined by the Regulator.